TanqDev88/Login_RacerTrack/README.md

 <details>
     <summary>Click Here for Detail ↩️</summary>
     <br>
-   <p align="justify">The project is finished as it implements CSS to improve the visual aspects of the application.🔨 </p>
+   <p align="justify">The project is currently in development.
+Although the main management functionalities of Drivers, Tracks, Garages, Vehicles and authentication are already ready, along with the main functionality which is the free track calculator, with respect to security, in the short term an ABM will be developed that will allow the creation of different roles to enter the system and restrict functionalities based on these🔨 </p>
    </details>
    <hr>